 I first wrote about this when I purchased my Nikon Z 7 because I saw different settings for Lightroom sliders than I had seen on my DSLR cameras.

-Before I dive in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
-JPEG images created in the camera use all of these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
+Before diving in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
+JPEG images created in-camera use these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
 Opening one of those JPEG images in Lightroom will not show the default slider values mentioned below.

 Raw Defaults in Lightroom and Camera Raw